 - B. The value of performance rights granted in the year is the fair value of the performance rights at grant date using the Monte Carlo simulation model.
 The total value of the performance rights granted is included in the table above.
 The unvested performance rights and deferred shares have a minimum value of zero if they do not meet the relevant performance or service conditions.
-The maximum value of unvested performance rights and deferred shares at the date of vesting. - C. No performance rights vested during the period.
+The maximum value of unvested performance rights and deferred shares is the sale price of the Company's shares at the date of vesting. - C. No performance rights vested during the period.
 Tranche 1 of the FY2013 STI deferred shares vested during the period.
 The vested value has been calculated using the volume weighted average price of the Company's shares for the 20 day trading period commencing 10 trading days prior to the effective grant date of 27 August 2013. - D. The year in which the performance rights which lapsed were granted.